dfmoralesb/MPE_tutorials/tutorials/ORTHOLOGY.md

 		Usage:
 		python prune_paralogs_MO.py homoTreeDIR tree_file_ending minimal_taxa outDIR taxon_file

-* MO pruning also requires a minimum number of taxa for the ortholog to be retain.
+* MO pruning also requires a minimum number of taxa for the ortholog to be retained.
 I usually use 25% of the number of taxa.
 In case we will use 8

-* No we can prune MO orthologs
+* Now, we can prune MO orthologs

 		cd /data_tmp/$USERNAME/data/07_phylogenomic_analyses

 		python /data_tmp/$USERNAME/script/prune_paralogs_MO_1to1_MO.py 04_ts/ ts 8 05_MO_orthologs/ in_out_list.txt

-	You should start seeing
+	You should start seeing.

 		27 ingroup taxa and 3 outgroup taxa read 5858.iqtree.treefile.mm.tr.ts